Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Evaluation

 \subsection{Main Results}

-We evaluate the performance of our decoding scheme, denoted as `Self-Speculative', with both greedy decoding (temperature = 0.0) and random sampling (temperature = 0.2/0.6) versions, across text generation and code generation.
+We evaluate the performance of our decoding scheme, denoted as `Self-Speculative', with both greedy decoding (temperature = 0.0) and random sampling (temperature = 0.2/0.6), across text and code generation.
 The baseline is `Autoregressive', which uses the original model to perform standard autoregressive decoding.
-The experiments involve models spanning various scales of LLaMa-2 and its fine-tuned models.
-The summarized results can be found in \Cref{tab:text,tab:code}.
+The experiments involve various scales of LLaMA-2 and its fine-tuned models.
+The results can be found in \Cref{tab:text,tab:code}.
+We visualize the layer skipping distribution for different models in \Cref{apd:layers}.

-For text generation tasks, the results presented in \Cref{tab:text} demonstrate that our method, when applied with temperature settings of 0.0 and 0.2 achieves considerable speedups ranging from 22\% to \textbf{73\%}.
-Another important observation from these results is the minimal to nonexistent loss in ROUGE-2 rouge\footnote{ We attribute any slight differences observed in the case of greedy decoding to numerical rounding errors. }, which verifies one of the core advantages of our decoding scheme, namely \textit{consistent output quality}.
+For text generation tasks, \Cref{tab:text} shows that our method, when applied with temperature settings of 0.0 and 0.2 achieves considerable speedups ranging from 1.210$\times$ to \textbf{1.992$\times$}.
+Another important observation from these results is the minimal to nonexistent loss in ROUGE-2\footnote{ We attribute any slight differences observed in the case of greedy decoding to numerical rounding errors. }, which verifies a core advantage of our decoding scheme, namely \textit{consistent output quality}.
+In \Cref{apd:quantitative}, we compare the ROUGE-2 with other mainstream LLMs and evaluate the various metrics (ROUGE-1 and ROUGE-L) to quantitatively show our output quality.
+Moreover, the case study in \Cref{apd:case_study} qualitatively presents consistent output examples.
 In particular, our approach can be effectively applied on LLaMA-2-13B-Chat, a fine-tuned LLaMA-2-13B for conversation scenarios, indicating the compatibility of our method with fine-tuned models.
 This effectively addresses the dependency of the original speculative decoding method on high-quality draft models, which can be challenging to train and obtain, especially for fine-tuned models.
 Furthermore, the higher speedup achieved on LLaMA-2-70B suggests that larger models introduce more redundancy.
 This allows the drafting stage to skip a larger percentage of intermediate layers, thereby enhancing the overall speedup.

-To evaluate the performance of our method in code generation tasks, we utilized CodeLLaMA-13B, another fine-tuned variant of LLaMA-2-13B optimized for code generation.
-The assessment was carried out using the HumanEval benchmark. \Cref{tab:code} shows that our variants achieve speedups of 1.345$\times$ and 1.456$\times$, respectively, while maintaining similar task scores in terms of pass@1 and pass@10.
-This further validates the \textit{model compatibility} of our decoding scheme in the field of coding.
+We also tested CodeLLaMA-13B, another fine-tuned LLaMA-2-13B for code generation.
+We used the HumanEval benchmark. \Cref{tab:code} shows that we achieve speedups of 1.345$\times$ and 1.456$\times$, respectively, while maintaining similar task scores in terms of pass@1 and pass@10.
+This further validates the compatibility of our scheme for coding.